Old Live Oak Cemetery: Elodie Todd Dawson Monument

 The Elodie Todd Dawson Monument marks the graves of Elodie Todd Dawson (April 1, 1844 – November 14, 1881) and her husband Confederate Col. Nathaniel H. R. Dawson (1829–1895).
-Elodie Todd Dawson was the half-sister of Mary Todd Lincoln the wife of President Abraham Lincoln.
+Elodie Todd Dawson was the half-sister of Mary Todd Lincoln, wife of President Abraham Lincoln.

 After the war Nathaniel Dawson was appointed U.S. Commissioner of Education, the first from Alabama.
 Nathaniel Dawson also served as a member of the Alabama legislature which included serving as Speaker of the House.
 He was an organizer in the Democratic Party.
 Dawson was considered a leading citizen of Selma who raised money for Selma's Charity Hospital and Dallas Academy.
 He was a church leader at St. Paul's Episcopal Church, where his funeral was held.

 In 2015, the Elodie Todd Dawson sculpture was named one of Alabama's "most photographed cemetery monuments".

 The Pigeon House

-A structure also called the Spring House for when it was used, sits near the Confederate Soldier Monument.
+A structure also called the Spring House for when it was used, sits near the Confederate Soldiers Monument.
 The unusual name arises from the gables that were designed as bird houses, since closed to preserve the structure.
-The building was used for Confederate Memorial Day band concerts and programs each Spring.
+The building was used for Confederate Memorial Day band concerts and programs each spring.
 It is now used for storage.